 We all get inundated with information and ads, so it is easy to overlook “On the Umami” (what is up with that name tho) and their pescatarian/vegan broth bases.
-So it took a focused and committed Saturday to get down to figuring out how this company compares to the competition (and how I liken things to pop culture, movies, dating apps, and cat videos, as usual).
+So it took a focused and committed Saturday to figure out how this company compares to the competition (and how I liken things to pop culture, movies, dating apps, and cat videos, as usual).

 Unless you are an avid cook, most consumers will overlook soup stocks because when you factor in the taste of most Americans’ preference for strong flavors over being nuanced and subtle (umami), it mirrors and matches pop culture, such as with Marvel movies.
 Marvel is the food equivalent of a Dragon roll slathered with two different sauces and eleven different ingredients, then